 Braces are an effective method of straightening teeth and fixing minor underbites, crossbites, overbites and/or closing gaps between teeth.
 However, for young kids with severe abnormal bites, headgear may be prescribed, which alters the growth pattern of the face and jaws.

 Metal braces were among the first to be used in dentistry for treating orthodontic problems; standard metal braces are produced with high quality stainless steel alloys, and fixed to the teeth using special adhesive cements.
 It has specified slots for the archwire to pass through.
 The archwire is then secured to the brackets with rubber elastics, or “ties”.

-- Benefits of Metal Braces – metal braces give superior control to the orthodontists for shifting and aligning the teeth, compared to other methods.
+- Benefits – metal braces give superior control to the orthodontists for shifting and aligning the teeth, compared to other methods.
 They can be used to treat severe orthodontic cases, which can’t be fixed with other orthodontic options.

-- Drawbacks of Metal Braces – perhaps, the most prominent drawback of metallic braces is their visible metallic appearance.
+- Drawbacks – perhaps, the most prominent drawback of metallic braces is their visible metallic appearance.
 Also they have increased chances of soft tissue damage if the patient has an accident or endures collision or trauma.